carpentries-incubator/hpc-intro/_episodes/03-organization.md

 ### `AUTHORS`

-A plain text file listing the names and email addresses of the lesson's authors.
+A plain text file listing the names of the lesson's authors.

 ### `index.md`